fedeamedeo/Machine-Learning-project-Book-recommender/README.md

 # Book Recommendation System using Machine Learning

 This project aims to develop a personalized book recommendation system using machine learning techniques.
-Leveraging collaborative filtering methods, the system analyzes user interactions and book metadata to generate accurate and tailored suggestions.
+Leveraging collaborative filtering methods, the system analyzes implicit user interactions and book metadata to generate accurate and tailored suggestions.

-## Libraries and Models Used:

-- Pandas:  Data manipulation and analysis.

-- NumPy:  Numerical computing.

-- Matplotlib and seaborn:  Data visualization.

-- ipywidgets:  Interactive widgets.

-- Scikit-learn (sklearn):  Machine learning library.

-- KNN (K-Nearest Neighbors):  Algorithm for generating recommendations.

 ## Project Workflow: